 As we embark on a new year, we ascend further into winter and that equates to colder weather.
-So, what does that mean for our daily walks with our dogs?
-Often times, pet parents are not so keen on venturing out into the cold and even some dogs will dig their heels in the carpet and head for the nearest sofa when they hear “Wanna go for a walk?”.
+So, what does that mean for our daily winter walks with our dogs?
+Often times, pet parents are not so keen on venturing out into the cold and even some dogs will dig their heels in the carpet and head for the nearest sofa when they hear “Wanna go for a winter walks?”.

 While we understand, those walks are important 365 days of the year.
 A change of weather always means a change in routines and the way we do things.
 It doesn’t have to be so bad – after all, variety IS the spice of life, isn’t it?
 Well, there are a few things you should know to help you and your dog navigate through and maybe even enjoy your brisk winter walks!